 This offer / answer state machine is not even required to fulfill the

 mandate of the RTCWEB Working Group charter but it is currently

 mandated because it supposedly makes producing "SIP interoperability"

-without offer / answer could achieve the same (or better) "SIP
+answer could achieve the same "SIP interoperability" without breaking

 4.3.
 Meet-me Negotiation Use Case Scenario